Sesame Glazed Cauliflower Wings

 - If desired, pour any remaining sauce off of the baking sheet into a bowl for dipping.

-OK, so you neeeeeeed meat for your tailgate?
-I’ve got you covered.
+Not into the sesame glazed cauliflower wings?
+If you need meat for your tailgate, I’ve got you covered.

 - Bacon and Onion Dip by The Girl In The Little Red Kitchen

 - Chicken Fajita Dip and Quesadillas by Chocolate Moosey